 What Does Nutmeg Do For A Woman?

-This warm, spicy nut that is used in desserts and beverages has a lot of nutritious and “sexy” qualities.
+This warm, spicy nut that is used in desserts and beverages is thought to have a lot of nutritious and possibly even sexual benefits.
 Nutmeg has been considered to be an aphrodisiac for ages.
-Therefore, many women use it to improve their sexual life, and far more.
-The nutmeg benefits for ladies have made this component an inevitable part of their lives.
+Therefore, many women have traditionally used it to improve their sexual life, and far more.
 So, what makes this nut so popular among women?
 If you desire to find more, keep reading:

-- The combination of milk and a pinch of nutmeg is a perfect recipe for active sex life.
-This spice calms down the nerves and improves blood circulation in the reproductive female organs.
-Hence, it is considered to be women’s viagra.
+- The combination of milk and a pinch of nutmeg is said to be a perfect recipe for an active sex life.
+According to Ayurvedic medicine this spice is believed to calm down the nerves and improve blood circulation in the reproductive female organs (4).
+There isn’t any scientific evidence to support this, it’s more of a traditional practice.

 Does Nutmeg Make You Sleep?

 Insomnia is a common thing among people and it can occur due to various reasons.
-If you don’t have healthy sleep it can provoke a lot of body and intellectual issues.
+If you don’t get enough quality sleep it can impact your health and wellbeing.
 That is why for ages human beings have been searching for plant-based components that would improve their sleep.
-Nutmeg is one of them and it will definitely make you sleep.
+Nutmeg may be one of them.

 Is Nutmeg Good For Erectile Dysfunction?

-Sexual problems can be treated but it is not healthy to rely only on this magical spice from the nutmeg.
+Sexual problems can be treated but it is not healthy to rely only on traditional remedies such as nutmeg.
 Moreover, the abundance of nutmeg might lead to negative consequences.
-So, it is advisable to take it with consideration.
+So, it is advisable to talk to your doctor if you are experiencing sexual dysfunction.

 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 What are you waiting for?
 Start transforming your body now!